-Mr. Jassim Mohammed Khalaf Al Mutawa'a, Chief Executive Officer
+Mr. Jassim Mohammed Khalaf Al Mutawa'a, Chief Executive Officer (Terminated on 3 July 2013)

 Mr. Al Mutawa'a has an extensive experience over 21 years in Banking and Financial sector in Bahrain.
 His experience includes a position of Assistant Manager, Trade Finance with The Arab Investment Company (TAIC), Assistant General Manager with Bahrain Credit where he was responsible to maintain control of Management team, motivate the marketing of new business, controls and administration etc. He Worked with National Finance House (NFH) as a General Manager.